Best Samsung tablet Android Central 2021

 - 5G support

 - Snapdragon 750G speeds are only average

 - Only 8MP/5MP cameras

 Best value: Samsung Galaxy Tab S5e

 There's no doubt that the Galaxy Tab S7 and S7+ are extremely capable machines, but if you're working with a smaller budget, the Galaxy Tab S5e is a fine alternative.

 Looking at the core specs of the Tab S5e, you'll see it's a well-rounded device.
 There's a 10.5-inch AMOLED display with a 2560x1600 resolution, Qualcomm's Snapdragon 660 processor, 4GB of RAM, and 64GB of storage that can be expanded with a microSD card.
 You also have the option of getting a keyboard case if you'd like to get a bit of work done.

-The Tab S5e provides a user experience that most people should be quite happy with, though there are a couple of drawbacks to hitting this low price — namely the lack of an S Pen and a generic design.
-If those two things don't bother you, the Tab S5e is an easy tablet recommendation for anyone looking to save a bit of cash.
+The Tab S5e provides a user experience that most people should be quite happy with, though there are a couple of drawbacks to hitting this low price: the lack of an S Pen and a generic design.
+However, if those two things don't bother you, the Tab S5e is an easy tablet recommendation for anyone looking to save a bit of cash.

 - AMOLED display looks fantastic

 - Good performance for most tasks